 The M.S./Ph.D. and Ph.D. programs begin in the fall semester of each year.
 In order to be considered for admission to one of these programs, you are required to submit a completed application by December 15.

 The M.S.
 Program begins in the fall semester of each year.
-In order to be considered for admission to this program, you are required to submit a completed application by March 1.
+In order to be given priority for admission to this program, you are encouraged to submit a completed application by March 1.
 We do consider applications submitted after March 1, but the availability of space and funding is often limited by this time in the application cycle.
-Review of applicants is conducted on a rolling basis and thus it is advantageous to submit your application materials prior to the deadline of March 1.
+Review of applicants is conducted on a rolling basis and thus it is advantageous to submit your application materials prior to March 1.
 Students admitted to the M.S. program who wish to begin taking courses during the summer prior to the fall admission date may enroll in summer courses through the Division of Continual Learning.

 The application process for the M.S., M.S./Ph.D., and Ph.D. programs is completely electronic.
 Please follow these steps to apply online:

 1. Visit the Graduate School website by clicking here

 2. Follow the link to Prospective Students

 3. Once on the Prospective Students page, select the Apply Online option

 Additional information about the Graduate School and the admission process can be obtained by clicking here.
 If you have any questions about the admissions process, please contact Rachel Hill (ERM Administrative Associate) via e-mail at email@example.com.

 International Applicants: International applicants are required to accompany all transcripts with a transcript evaluation conducted by an NACES-affiliated credential evaluation service.
 More information about this is provided below under “Special Procedures for International Applicants”.